for days, heading for Alice Springs.

 After looking at Wilpena Pound, we drove on fast to Hawker,

-Where we met the lady again, who had a
+Where we met the lady again, who had a little daughter.

-Conversation then resumed.
+then resumed.
 The night went very quick.

 John kept Chelsea entertained by showing a paper bag trick.